 Oral sedatives: For children who are very nervous about climbing into the dentist chair, oral sedatives (which can be taken by mouth or through the nose) can be taken about 20 minutes before the scheduled appointment.
 In addition to their calming effect, oral sedatives are more likely to make your child drowsy.

 Anytime sedation medicines are going to be used during a dental procedure, there are important rules for eating and drinking that must be followed in the hours before the appointment.
 The day before your child’s procedure, someone from Dr. DiBenedetto’s team will call you and give you specific pre-sedation instructions.
 These may include not giving your child any solid food or non-clear liquids after midnight the night before the procedure, and then only allowing clear liquids up until 2 hours before the scheduled appointment.
 It’s important to follow the instructions exactly as prescribed.

 The amount of time it takes for sedation to wear off depends on the type that’s used.
-The effects of nitrous oxide tend to wear off more quickly than the effects of oral sedatives or IV sedation.
+The effects of nitrous oxide tend to wear off more quickly than the effects of oral sedatives.
 Coming out of sedation, your child may feel fussy, groggy, dizzy, confused, or sick to his stomach.
 These reactions are normal and will disappear once the sedation medicine has worn off completely.

 Our office is committed to helping you maximize your insurance benefits.
 Because insurance policies vary, we can only estimate your coverage in good faith but cannot guarantee coverage due to the complexities of insurance contracts.
 Your estimated patient portion must be paid at the time of service.
 As a service to our patients, we will bill insurance companies for services and allow them 45 days to render payment.
 If you have any questions, our courteous staff is always available to answer them.

 "...What's more they do a great job I always get tons of complements on my teeth ...even on a recent job interview!"